RinonT/birthday-app/readme.md

 - I destroy the popup by removing the class **open** from the form.
 This is used everywhere I have a cancel button.
 - To delete the list, I used the filter method which filters the ones that don't have the id that is passed in the condition.

+## My experience
+The challenge is to create an app that shows people's birthdays, enables users to edit or delete a list, and most importantly, add people to the list.
+This is build with vanilla js without using any library.

 ## Most challenging part

 - Working on the date without date-fns but just with plain js